symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 Verification
 ============

 If the REST gateway is working correctly, you can now make queries at port 3000.
-If the Catapult Server, Broker and MongoDB are working correctly, the values returned by REST will be correctly synchronized with the rest of the blockchain.
+If the Catapult client, Broker and MongoDB are working correctly, the values returned by REST will be correctly synchronized with the rest of the blockchain.

 Point a browser to the following URLs and check that the returned values are similar to the expected ones: